Bucs coach Bruce Arians tests positive for COVID-19 - NewsBreak

 Bucs coach Bruce Arians tests positive for COVID-19

-Tampa Bay Buccaneers head coach Bruce Arians has tested positive for COVID-`19 and is isolating at his home, according to the team.
+The Tampa Bay Buccaneers today announced that coach Bruce Arians has tested positive for COVID-19 and is currently isolating at home.

-Arians, according to the team's website , tested positive Tuesday morning.
-As he isolates, assistant head coach Harold Goodwin will take over head coaching duties.
+Harold Goodwin, assistant head coach/run game coordinator, will serve as interim head coach in Arians’ absence.

 Comments / 0